ibm-cloud-docs/dns/dns-records-overview.md

 For example, you own `domain.com` and you also own `domain.net`, and you want the records to point to the same IP address.
 You can create `CNAME` records for the _www_ host of `domain.net` that point to `www.domain.com`.
 Then, to change the _www_ host of `domain.net` all you do is modify the **A** record of `www.domain.com` to point to its new IP address, and `www.domain.net` is automatically updated.

-A common mistake to using this method is that you can accidentally modify the records for several domains when you intend to only change one.
+A common mistake when using this method is that you can accidentally modify the records for several domains when you intend to change only one.
 That is, you _must_ make a note of which domains point to each other.
+Also, a record cannot be created with same name as an existing CNAME record.

 **Host field:** The hostname for that particular `CNAME` record.
 The hostname should be what precedes the _.domain.com_ in your FQDN.
 For instance, on `www.domain.com`, `www` is the host.
 Whatever is listed here, the lookup automatically appends `.domain.com` to the query.
 A blank **A** record (`domain.com` rather than `host.domain.com`) is created by putting a `@` sign in the hostname field.